philiplinden/bevy_repl/README.md

     .run();
 ```

-### Minimal renderer prompt does not scroll with terminal output
+### Renderer prompt buffer does not scroll with terminal output
-This is a limitation of the minimal renderer.
-The prompt is rendered in the
+The prompt is rendered in the terminal below the normal stdout, but the entire
-terminal below the normal stdout, but it does not stay at the bottom of the
+buffered input does not stay at the bottom of the terminal if there are other
-terminal if there are other messages sent to stdout.
-The REPL works as expected
+messages sent to stdout.
+The REPL works as expected (inputs are loaded to the
-(inputs are loaded to the buffer and commands are parsed and executed normally),
+buffer and commands are parsed and executed normally), but the prompt may be
-but the prompt may be hidden by other output.
+hidden by other output.

 ### Shift+<Char> aren't entered into the buffer
 `Shift + lowercase letter` is ignored by the prompt.
 This is because the prompt
 captures only characters, not chords.
 Since shift is a modifier, extra logic is
 needed to support it.
 This is not implemented yet.

+### Directly modifying the terminal is buggy
+The REPL uses `crossterm` events generated by `bevy_ratatui` to read input events
+from the keyboard.
+When the REPL is enabled, the terminal is in raw mode and the
+REPL has direct access to the terminal cursor.
+The crate uses observers to
+disable raw mode when the REPL is disabled or the app exits.
+If raw mode isn't
+handled correctly, the terminal cursor may be left in an unexpected state.

+Keycode forwarding from crossterm to Bevy is disabled (except for the
+REPL toggle key) to avoid passing events to Bevy when you are typing a command.
+Disabling the REPL returns the terminal to normal headless mode, and keycodes
+are propagated to Bevy as normal.

+We use Bevy keycode events for toggle behavior so that the REPL can be toggled
+when the terminal is NOT in raw mode.
+This is to avoid the need to place the
+terminal in raw mode even when the REPL is disabled.
+This is a tradeoff
+between simplicity and utility.
+It would be simpler to enable raw mode all the
+time and detect raw keycode commands for the toggle key, then forward the raw
+inputs to Bevy as normal keycode events.
+However, this means that the app input
+handling fundamentally changes, even when the REPL is disabled.
+For development,
+it is more useful to have the app behave exactly as a normal headless app when
+the REPL is disabled to preserve consistency in input handling behavior.

 ## Aspirations
 - [x] **Derive pattern** - Describe commands with clap's derive pattern.
-- [ ] **Toggleable** - The REPL is disabled by default and can be toggled.
-When
-  disabled, the app runs normally in the terminal, no REPL systems run, and the
-  prompt is hidden.
 - [x] **Support for games with rendering and windowing** - The REPL is designed to
   work from the terminal, but the terminal normally prints logs when there is a
   window too.
 The REPL still works from the terminal while using the window for
   rendering if the console is enabled.
+- [ ] **Toggleable** - The REPL is disabled by default and can be toggled.
+When
+  disabled, the app runs normally in the terminal, no REPL systems run, and the
+  prompt is hidden.
+- [ ] **Scrollable terminal output** - The terminal output on the TUI screen
+  should scroll to show past messages like a normal terminal screen printing to
+  stdout.
+- [ ] **Printing to stdout** - The REPL should (optionally) print to stdout
+  instead of the TUI screen.
+This is partially implemented behind the `stdout`
+  feature flag but has some issues.
+Experimental!
 - [ ] **Support for games with TUIs** - The REPL is designed to work as a sort of
   sidecar to the normal terminal output, so _in theory_ it should be compatible
   with games that use an alternate TUI screen.
 I don't know if it actually
   works, probably only with the minimal renderer or perhaps a custom renderer.
 - [ ] **Customizable keybinds** - Allow the user to configure the REPL keybinds for
   all REPL controls, not just the toggle key.
-- [ ] **Command history** - Use keybindings to navigate past commands
+- [ ] **Command history** - Use keybindings to navigate past commands and insert
+  them in the prompt buffer.
 - [ ] **Help text and command completion** - Use `clap`'s help text and completion
   features to provide a better REPL experience and allow for command discovery.

 ## License